jnozzi/cocoadev.com/markdown/MultipleStoresInCoreDataDocumentApp.md

 Also I'm going to have to clear up the file on each close of a document.

 The more I think about it, the less it seems I should be using a store in this way, but should in fact use another inMemoryStore that is saved to disk (when the user chooses "Save" etc.).
-Is this the way things are set up automatically in an untouched "Core Data Document Based Application" General/XCode template project?
+Is this the way things are set up automatically in an untouched "Core Data Document Based Application" XCode template project?

 Thanks.

 ----

-I think the persistent store which is used by General/NSPersistentDocument gets created when it is saved.
+I think the persistent store which is used by NSPersistentDocument gets created when it is saved.
 Try opening/reverting an existing document - then count will return 2 and it will save your changes.
-Seems like General/NSPersistentDocument just uses the first available store if there is one and stops allocating its own.
+Seems like NSPersistentDocument just uses the first available store if there is one and stops allocating its own.

 Should this start a new life as a bugreport or do we miss something ?